 Desiccant dehumidifiers are more often used by industries than by homeowners.
 They are less energy efficient than conventional dehumidifiers, and they do not control the humidity well because their effectiveness depends on the outside temperature and humidity.
 They can only be used in very humid conditions.

 Thermoelectric dehumidifiers, which are also called “petite dehumidifiers” or “Peltier dehumidifiers”, are very small dehumidifiers which also do not use the refrigeration cycle.
 They use “Peltier technology”, in which an electric current passes through metals to create heat.
-The air passes through the hot metals to have the moisture removed from it.
-They are much less expensive than other stand alone dehumidifiers, but only suitable for small rooms because the largest models have a capacity of about 4 pints per day.
-They are used in small bedrooms to help the residents sleep more comfortably and sometimes avoid the need for a window unit air conditioner or a much larger stand alone unit.
+The air passes through the hot metals to have the moisture removed.
+They are much less expensive than other stand alone dehumidifiers, but only suitable for small rooms.
+They are used in small bedrooms to help the residents sleep more comfortably.

 The phrase “relative humidity” is used interchangeably with humidity.
 Relative humidity is the percentage of water vapor that the air can hold at that temperature.
 For example, the relative humidity may be 100% in a bathroom while running a shower because the air there cannot hold any more water vapor at that temperature. at a higher temperature it could hold more water vapor.